limewires/ProjectDOT/README.md

 # ProjectDOT-by-Limewire
-A dox organization tool, written by Limewire in Python.
+A dox organization and geolocation tool, written by Limewire in Python.

 Before you use this, I would like to thank my close friend and partner in crime Pascal for helping me through V1.